 - Eight Premolars: posterior to cuspids, with two rounded cusps to mash food.

 - Twelve Molars: the most posterior, with several pointed cusps to crush food to be easily swallowed.

 It is very important organ.
 It facilitates: ingestion, mechanical digestion, chemical digestion (lingual lipase), sensation (of taste, texture, and temperature of food), swallowing, and vocalization.

 It mixes food with its gastric acid and juices to form chyme then it passes this chyme to the small intestine.
-The digestion of proteins takes place through active form of pepsinogen enzyme, which is pepsin.
-Also, stomach can absorb some fat-soluble compounds as aspirin.
-Also, stomach secretes intrinsic factors important for the absorption of Vitamin B12 in the small intestine.
+The digestion of proteins takes place through the active form of pepsinogen enzyme, which is pepsin.
+Also, the stomach can absorb some fat-soluble compounds as aspirin.
+Also, the stomach secretes intrinsic factors important for the absorption of Vitamin B12 in the small intestine.